agarthetiger/mkdocs/docs/python/mkdocs.md

         branch: master

 I kept the --depth option to still shallow clone the repo with a single branch for the build.
 Using the branches whitelist I could remove the requirement to check the branch name later in the script, and using a deploy phase meant no additional logic is required to check for pull requests or the branch in the shell script travis-ci/deploy-to-gh-pages.sh. deploy.skip_cleanup stops Travis from stashing changes in the workspace between the (build) script and deploy phases.

-I could parameterise the deploy phase and define the environment variables in the .travis.yml file, internally I'm still wincing at having to use bash scripting for everything.
-Looking at the [requests to not run all script steps is one fails](https://github.com/travis-ci/travis-ci/issues/1066) and the [examples for the build phase ](https://docs.travis-ci.com/user/job-lifecycle#customizing-the-build-phase), complex multi-line build phases are not well supported.